AdrianArroyoCalle/miss-city/README.md

  * You waste all the money (spread advertising cost money)
  * Time pass (you have 2 minutes)

 There are 4 different types of spreading advertising.
+Use VBNM on desktop, touch controls on mobile.

 # Compatibility